 1619: First democratic assembly

-On June 30, 1619 Slovak and Polish artisans conducted the first labor strike for democratic rights in Jamestown.
+On June 30, 1619, Slovak and Polish artisans conducted the first labor strike for democratic rights in Jamestown.
 The British Crown overturned the legislation in the Virginia House of Burgesses in its first meeting and granted the workers equal voting rights on July 21, 1619.
-Afterwards, the labor strike was ended and the artisans resumed their work.
+Afterward, the labor strike was ended and the artisans resumed their work.
 The House of Burgesses, the first legislature of elected representatives in America, met in the Jamestown Church.
 One of their first laws was to set a minimum price for the sale of tobacco and set forth plans for the creation of the first ironworks of the colony.
 This legislative group was the predecessor of the modern Virginia General Assembly.

 1619: First Africans